Tandem clustering with invariant coordinate selection: Highlighting the relevance of ICS in case of low-dimensional cluster structure

 Consider the following probability model introduced in \citet{caussinus1993ascona}.
 Let $\bo X$ be a $d$-variate real random vector distributed according to the following mixture distribution:

-where $P$ is concentrated on a unknown $l$-dimensional linear manifold with $l<d$, and $ {\cal N}(\x,\bs\Sigma_W)$ denotes the $d$-dimensional normal distribution with mean $\x$ and covariance $\bs\Sigma_W$.
-The mixing probability $P$ corresponds to the unknown structure of interest, which is said to be of dimension $l$, while the Gaussian distribution with unknown covariance matrix $\bs\Sigma_W$ corresponds to noise.
-One example of such a model is the case where $P$ is a mixture of Dirac probability measures at points $\bs\mu_1$,\ldots, $\bs\mu_q$.
-This example is a finite mixture of Gaussian distributions with different means and equal covariance matrices, and $l$ is equal to the dimension of the subspace spanned by the mean vectors $\bs\mu_1, \dots, \bs\mu_q$.
+where the probability measure $P$ is concentrated on a unknown $l$-dimensional linear manifold with $l<d$, and $ {\cal N}(\x,\bs\Sigma_W)$ denotes the $d$-dimensional normal distribution with mean $\x$ and covariance $\bs\Sigma_W$.
+That is, the mixing probability $P$ corresponds to the unknown structure of interest.
+An example of such a model is the case where $P$ is a mixture of Dirac probability measures at points $\bs\mu_1$,~\ldots,~$\bs\mu_q$.
+This example is a finite mixture of Gaussian distributions with different means and equal covariance matrices, with $l$ equal to the dimension of the affine subspace which contains the mean vectors $\bs\mu_1, \dots, \bs\mu_q$.
 In this paper, we focus on the case where $l$ is small compared to $d$.
-We derive a result for the case of a Gaussian mixture distribution with different means and equal covariance matrices when considering Mahalanobis distances.
-The result is analogous to Proposition 1 in \cite{archimbaud2018CSDA} but adapted to the context of clustering instead of outlier detection.
-The number of groups is fixed while the dimension of the data set increases to infinity, which means that the intrinsic dimension $l$ is small compared to the original dimension $d$ in model~\eqref{eq:modelP}.
-In such a context, ICS is particularly suitable for data reduction before clustering since it may allow to get rid of the Gaussian noise.
+Considering the Mahalanobis distances, we present a result for the case of a Gaussian mixture distribution with different means and equal covariance matrices.
+The result is analogous to Proposition 1 in \cite{archimbaud2018CSDA} but tailored to the clustering context rather than outlier detection.
+The number of groups $q$ remains constant as the overall dimension $d$ increases to infinity, which means that the intrinsic dimension $l$ is small compared to the original dimension $d$ in model~\eqref{eq:modelP}.
+In such a context, ICS is particularly suitable for data reduction before clustering, as it allows to transform the data from the $d$-dimensional space into the $l$-dimensional subspace associated with the structure of interest.